apache/nuttx/boards/arm/stm32/stm32f4discovery/README.txt

        executable in PATH variable (see apps/examples/README.txt)

-    5. This configuration can be extended to use the hello++4 example and to build uClibc with the following additions to to the configuration file (from Leo aloe3132):
+    5. This configuration can be extended to use the hello++4 example and to build uClibc with the following additions to the configuration file (from Leo aloe3132):

        CONFIG_C99_BOOL8=y